WECLEYArtz/GuessMyText/README.md

 inputing a series of letters (including space)/numbers or one of them each time by default you can only do 10 mistakes

-Note : duplicated guess will be counted a mistake.
+Note : duplicated guess (character) gets counted a mistake.

 Enjoy!